StanfordBDHG/.github/profile/README.md

 ### Stanford Biodesign for Digital Health

-We empower the digital health community to rapidly prototype and build modern, interoperable, scalable digital health solutions on a variety of platforms.
+We empower the digital health community to rapidly prototype and build digital health solutions on a variety of platforms.

 Our flagship project is [Spezi](https://github.com/StanfordSpezi), an open-source framework and ecosystem of modules for building modern, interoperable digital health applications.